yhagio/tutorialedge.net/content/typescript/typescript-mongodb-beginners-tutorial.md

 ---
 author: Elliot Forbes
-date: 2018-06-10T19:56:37+01:00
+date: 2018-06-10T18:56:37.000+00:00
-desc:
-  In this tutorial, we are going to look at how you can work with MongoDB within your TypeScript application
+desc: In this tutorial, we are going to look at how you can work with MongoDB within your TypeScript application
 image: typescript.png
 series: typescript
 tags:
 - typescript
 - mongodb
 title: Typescript REST API And MongoDB Beginners Tutorial
 twitter: https://twitter.com/Elliot_F
 authorImage: https://pbs.twimg.com/profile_images/1028545501367554048/lzr43cQv_400x400.jpg

 ---
 # Introduction

 In this tutorial, we'll be building a very simple REST API that will allow you to store, query, update and delete books from a book table within your MongoDB instance.
 This will hopefully cover everything you need to get a basic project up yourself for your own side projects.

+# Prerequisites

+In order to complete this tutorial, you are going to need the following:

+* `npm` or `yarn` installed on your machine.
+We'll be using `yarn` as our primary tool for dependency management, but `npm` does also work should you wish to use that instead.
+* The `tsc` cli installed on your machine, this can be done with either of these commands:
+  * `npm install -g typescript`
+  * `yarn global add typescript`

 # Setting Up A MongoDB Database with Docker